chellej80/Embarr-Equestrian/README.md

 Given more time I would look at the passive listeners to improve scrolling performance, and also the images/ youtube videos in order to improve the performance score

+### Responsiveness

+I used chrome developer tools, [Techsini](http://techsini.com/multi-mockup/index.php) & [ami](http://ami.responsivedesign.is/#) throughout all development of the site to ensure that it was responding to all devices down to 300px - 360px width

+I tested the site responsiveness on my iphone/ ipad and my family/ friends android mobile devices to ensure the site was rendering and functional across a range of devices.

 ### CSS Code Validation
-I ran the CSS Code through the follwoing validator:
+I ran the CSS Code through the following validator:
 [Jigsaw](https://jigsaw.w3.org/css-validator)

 There were no errors detected